FernGully 2: The Magical Rescue

 FernGully 2: The Magical Rescue is a 1998 American animated fantasy adventure film, a direct-to-video sequel to FernGully: The Last Rainforest (1992).
-Produced by Wild Brain Productions and distributed by 20th Century Fox Home Entertainment through the CBS/Fox Video Label, the film was directed by Phil Robinson and Dave Marshall, and written by Chris Fink and Richard Tulloch.
+Produced by Wild Brain Productions and distributed by 20th Century Fox Home Entertainment, the film was directed by Phil Robinson and Dave Marshall, and written by Chris Fink and Richard Tulloch.
 None of the original actors reprise their roles; the film features a new voice cast, including Laura Erlich, Harry Joseph, Gary Martin, Matt K. Miller, Digory Oaks, and Westin Peace.
-It received a primarily negative response from critics and audiences.
+It received a primarily negative response from critics.

 Plot

 Crysta is taking care of three baby animals and demonstrating greater control over nature.
 She and Pips begin a small contest over who can grow the more impressive plant, while Pips expresses a desire to see more of the outside world.

 Suddenly, Batty Koda arrives in a panic, warning that human poachers are right behind him.
 These poachers show up with their dogs and capture the three baby animals.
 The first rescue attempt while still in Ferngully fails, and results in a huge forest fire, destroying a huge part of the forest and scarring Mother Kangaroo.
 Pips and the Beetle Boys volunteer to follow the humans to town and rescue the babies, convincing the reluctant Batty to be their guide.
 They arrive at a town amusement park.
 They are so fascinated by the rides, they are reminded by Batty to resume their mission.

 All this time the fairies have been healing the rainforest and Crysta finds and helps one of the poachers' dogs (she called him Boof) abandoned and caught in a trap.
 She takes him on a journey to the town.
 Pips and the Beetle Boys meet a girl named Budgie who is hard at practicing for the clown act.
 Pips flies over to her and introduces himself and his friends.
 She gives them shelter in her trailer.
 Batty has located the poachers' place but the others ignore him too fascinated by modern human utilities.
 Bark and Batty go to make a rescue attempt, but Batty is caught.

 Budgie tells Pips that she has been working on her clown act for years, but she has never been all that good.
 Pips tells her that she is trying too hard, and she should just do it.
 Back at where the babies are, the animals are very scared and fear they will never get back home.
 Batty overcomes his terror of the situation and manages to reassure them.
 Then the poachers take all the cages and load them onto a big truck.
 At the fair, Budgie goes to a contest stand and wins a stuffed kangaroo, which reminds Pips of the babies he's supposed to be saving.
 He tells Budgie about them and she offers to help him out.